boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-area-chart.md

 A single value is stored in this type of parameter.

-1. Create a dashboard parameter in number type like below.
+1. Please create a dashboard parameter in the number type as shown below.

 ![Axis Range Settings Output](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/singleparameter.png)

-Click the axis range settings dialog and enter `@` in any textbox(**minimum**, **maximum and interval**).
-Select the parameter value (Number type parameter values only allowed).
+Click the axis range settings dialog and enter `@` in any textbox (**minimum**, **maximum**, and **interval**).
+Select the parameter value (Number type parameter values are the only ones allowed).

 ![Axis Range Settings Output](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/singleaxis.png)

-Now the parameter value is reflected in the chart axis.
+Now, the parameter value is reflected on the chart axis.

 ![Axis Range Settings Output](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/single.png)

 ### Range Parameter Value:

-If you wish to set the same ranges in multiple cases, create the range type parameter value.
-This type of parameter has the start and end values.
+If you want to establish identical ranges in multiple instances, create a parameter value for the range type.
+This parameter type includes the starting and ending values.

 1. Create a parameter in range type.

 ![Axis Range Settings Output](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/rangeparameter.png)

-2. Click the axis range settings dialog and enter `@` in any textbox(**minimum**, **maximum**, and **interval**).
+2. Click the axis range settings dialog and enter `@` in any textbox (**minimum**, **maximum**, and **interval**).
 The range parameter is split into start and end parameters.
-First textbox value is stored in the start parameter, and the second textbox value is stored in the end parameter.
-Select the parameter value (Number type parameter values only allowed).
+The value in the first textbox is stored in the start parameter, and the value in the second textbox is stored in the end parameter.
+Select the parameter value (only Number type parameter values allowed).

 ![Axis Range Settings Output](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/rangeaxis.png)

-3. The parameter value is reflected in the chart axis.
+3. The value of the parameter is reflected on the chart axis.

 ![Axis Range Settings Output](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/range.png)

 ### Data Source Field Based Parameter Value:

-1. Create a parameter in the data source type.
-In this, choose any field.
-The value is based on the selected field value.
+1. Create a parameter in the data source type, choosing any field.
+The value should be based on the selected field value.

 ![Axis Range Settings Output](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/datasource.png)

-2. Click the axis range settings dialog and enter `@` in any textbox(**minimum**, **maximum and interval**).
-Select the parameter value.
+2. Click on the axis range settings dialog and enter `@` in any textbox (**minimum**, **maximum**, and **interval**).
+Then, select the parameter value.

 ![Axis Range Settings Output](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/datasourceaxis.png)

-3. The parameter value is reflected in the chart axis.
+3. The value of the parameter is reflected on the chart axis.

 ![Axis Range Settings Output](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/datasourcemin.png)